-While we find the process of setting mortality assumptions to employ reasonable applications of actuarial credibility principles, we find the RP2000 to be an outdated selection of the base mortality table.
+While we find the process of setting mortality assumptions to employ reasonable applications of actuarial credibility principles, we do not find the RP2000 with Blue Collar Adjustments to continue being a reasonable selection of the base mortality table.

-We base our opinion on the fact that the Pub-2010 Mortality Tables, the most recently developed broad-based mortality tables, were issued by the Retirement Plans Experience Committee (RPEC) of the Society of Actuaries and published in January 2019.
+We base our opinion on the fact that the Pub-2010 Mortality Tables, the most recently developed broad-based mortality tables, were issued by the Retirement Plans Experience Committee of the Society of Actuaries and published in January 2019.
 These tables constitute the most recent and reliable standard reference tables available for purposes of national estimates of mortality for public pension plans and include tables reflecting variations in mortality due to job category and above- or below-median income levels.